aergoio/guide/source/smart-contracts/lua/reference.md

 * date, datetime

 #### SQL statement
 The allowed SQL statements are listed below.
-However, DDL and DML are only allowed in smart contract transactions.
+Write operations (DDL, DML) are only possible in transactions.
+Pure read operations (SELECT) are allowed in both transactions and queries.
 * DDL
     * TABLE: ALTER, CREATE, DROP
     * VIEW: CREATE, DROP